Our Work

 Standards – enforcementconductboard

-Getting these new Standards right is critical to achieving our mission and ensuring that people experiencing enforcement in vulnerable circumstances do not sustain unfair or worse outcomes.
+Getting the new Vulnerability Standards right is critical to achieving our mission and ensuring that people experiencing enforcement in vulnerable circumstances do not sustain unfair or worse outcomes.

-We have been working to develop the draft Vulnerability and Ability to Pay Standards since April 2025.
-We’ve carried out extensive engagement on our initial thinking, including workshops with firms, agents, people who have experienced enforcement and debt advice organisations, and we are now launching our formal consultation.
+We have been working to develop the Vulnerability Standards since April 2025.
+We carried out extensive engagement on our initial thinking, including workshops with firms, agents, people who have experienced enforcement and debt advice organisations, and a formal consultation.
+The final version has been shaped by this input and is noticeably different to earlier drafts.

 Consultation on ECB Standards for Enforcement Work – vulnerability and ability to pay